TreeBASE/supertreebase/SUPERTREE.md

 ------------------------------

 also the metadata behind the original databse entries will be collected, for this, the Make targets within [script/characters/Makefile](https://github.com/aiblaauw/supertreebase/blob/master/script/characters/Makefile) can be used!!
+Ouput will be collected in `metadata/characters`.

 - `meta` - creates *.meta files for every study, describing publication date, matrix info (data source type, nchar, ntax) and tree info (ntax, quality label, type and kind of tree assambled)
 - `metaextract` - this reduces the *.meta files to a `metaextract.txt`, a table linking study ID's to the relevant metadata (study_ID \t year \t datatype)